-So, it seems to me that, if I am to conclude that a breach of Regulation 14(3) led to a credit relationship between Mr and Mrs U and the Lender that was unfair to them and warranted relief as a result, whether the Supplier's breach of Regulation 14(3) (which, having taken place during its antecedent negotiations with Mr and Mrs U, is covered by Section 56 of the CCA, falls within the notion of "any other thing done (or not done) by, or on behalf of, the creditor" for the purposes of 140(1)(c) of the CCA and deemed to be something done by the Lender) lead them to enter into the Purchase Agreement and the Credit Agreement is an important consideration.
+So, it seems to me that, if I am to conclude that a breach of Regulation 14(3) led to a credit relationship between Mr and Mrs L and the Lender that was unfair to them and warranted relief as a result, whether the Supplier's breach of Regulation 14(3) (which, having taken place during its antecedent negotiations with Mr and Mrs L, is covered by Section 56 of the CCA, falls within the notion of "any other thing done (or not done) by, or on behalf of, the creditor" for the purposes of 140(1)(c) of the CCA and deemed to be something done by the

+Lender) led them to enter into the Purchase Agreement and the Credit Agreement is an important consideration.

-On my reading of Mr and Mrs U's evidence, the prospect of a financial gain from Fractional Membership was an important and motivating factor when they decided to go ahead with their purchase.
+On my reading of Mr and Mrs L's evidence, the prospect of a financial gain from Fractional Membership was an important and motivating factor when they decided to go ahead with their purchase.

-The Lender has highlighted that Mr and Mrs U used the membership and I accept that they were likely interested in holidays.
+The Lender has highlighted that Mr and Mrs L used the membership, and I accept that they were likely interested in holidays.
 The evidence demonstrates that they quite clearly were, and that is not surprising given the nature of the product at the centre of this complaint.
-Mr and Mrs U's purchasing history shows that they had increased their points several times in previous years with their non-fractional membership and they went on to buy more points after the Time of Sale.
-But buying more holiday rights cannot have been a main reason they made the purchase as they didn't get any more rights.
-Further, I'm unsure why they would not simply have increased their non-fractional points again in the same way as before If they wished to increase their holiday rights.
-This suggests there had to be some other reason they purchased the fractional membership, as well as the prospect of holidays.
+Mr and Mrs L's purchasing history shows that they had increased their points several times in previous years with their non-fractional membership and they went on to buy more points after the Time of Sale.
+But buying more holiday rights cannot have been a main reason they made the purchase of Fractional Membership as they didn't get any more rights.
+Further, I'm unsure why they would not simply have increased their non-fractional points again in the same way as before if they wished to increase their holiday rights (again, as they then did following the Time of Sale).
+This suggests there had to be some other reason they purchased the Fractional Membership, as well as the prospect of holidays.